Skip to Content

 In conversation

-When children bring up the topic of sex and sexuality, they often have a specific concern or question in mind.
+When children bring up the topic of sex and sexuality or identity, they often have a specific concern or question in mind.
 As a result, they look for information from a reliable source but worry about the awkward conversation that might result.

 Put your child at ease by showing them you are willing to talk openly about these topics.